cinaral/matlab_cpp_work_demo/README.md

 ## **Extensions**

-Once the C/C++ code is verified, it can easily be integrated with new environments other than the embedded system.
+Once the C/C++ code is verified, it can easily be integrated to any environments.
 For example, it can be wrapped in Python for easy installation and visualization, such as graphical user interfaces.
 This can potentially extend our verification capabilities by allowing easy communication between different devices over different protocols.

-## **Potential downsides**
+## **Potential gotcha's**

 - The prototype and the C/C++ implementation may diverge over time.
 If this happens, since the C/C++ implementation must be verified, this may necessitate updating the prototype or adding new MATLAB code for comparison purposes.
-- It may be difficult to write some mathematical abstractions in C/C++ by hand, for example when Symbolic Toolbox is used to obtain the dynamics of a complex system.
-In this case, some units should be generated and implemented using appropriate wrapper functions.

-- MATLAB may not be available everywhere and every time someone wants to verify the C/C++ code.
-Additionally, whenever possible C/C++ code should have their own testing functions, and these tests should be part of the CMake routine.
+- MATLAB may not be available everywhere.
+Whenever possible the unit tests should work independently of the MATLAB testing scripts.